 Narrow Your Results

 It seems as though almost anything you type into Google comes back with millions of results, making it difficult to find that exact answer you’re seeking.
-If, however, you put a plus sign (+) in front of one of your search terms it will tell Google to place an emphasis on that term.
+If, however, you put a plus sign (+) in front of one of your search terms it will tell Google to emphasize that term.
 You can also exclude words from your search by adding a minus (-) sign in front of them.
-If you are still having difficulty bringing up a specific topic, try adding quotes around your search to focus on a certain category of information.
+If you are still having difficulty bringing up a specific topic, try adding quotes around your search to focus on a particular category of information.

 Partial Google Searching

-Let’s say you’re trying to remember a quote or book title but you only remember a few words.
-You can type in the what you remember and use an asterisk (*) for the words you’re unsure about.
+Let’s say you’re trying to remember a quote or book title, but you only remember a few words.
+You can type in the what you remember and use an asterisk (*) for the words you’re unsure about when searching.
 This will help your intended search surface much faster.

 Have to topics you want to search or compare?
-Simply type “OR” between the two subjects you’re Googling to bring up results for both topics.
+Just type “OR” between the two subjects you’re Googling to bring up results for both items.

 Search a website

 Yeah, that’s right, you can search a website through Google.
-Simply type the word “site” followed by the web address and then the topic in the search bar and Google will come back with results from only that website.
+Just type the word “site” followed by the web address, and then the topic in the search bar and Google will come back with results from only that website.
 For instance, if you type in “site:higherinfogroup.com it services” will produce all content related to IT services on HIG’s website.